Best Catfish Bait — Stink Bait vs Cut Bait vs Chicken Liver

 Cut Bait — Best for Big Channel and Blue Catfish

 Frustrated by two straight seasons of nothing but eating-size fish, I switched to fresh-cut shad for every river trip I made — and the size of my catches shifted noticeably by August of that first season.
 Cut bait is exactly what it sounds like.
 A chunk or strip of baitfish, usually shad, skipjack herring, or carp, cut into sections and fished on a circle hook.
 The blood and natural oils bleed out slowly, trailing downstream through the current.
 Big catfish are lazy.
-They park in the current and let food come to them — a fresh-cut piece of skipjack smells like an actual meal, not a manufactured trick.
+They park in the current and let food come to them.

 Fresh is the word that matters most here.
-I made the rookie mistake of buying frozen shad from a bait shop, letting it thaw in a warm cooler for four hours, then wondering why nothing was hitting.
-Rotten and fresh are not the same thing.
 Fresh-cut bait is firm, bleeds freely, and holds on a 5/0 Gamakatsu circle hook without disintegrating on the cast.
 Old, soft bait just slides off and sits on the bottom doing absolutely nothing useful.

 • Use a sharp fillet knife — ragged cuts bleed better than clean slices